 It's no surprise that I love traveling, and that I also love food!
 As a magician based in Dallas, there's only so much cuisine I can experience here.
 I've traveled far and wide to discover some of the most interesting foods.
 Trust me, I have encountered the good, the bad, and the ugly throughout my journey across the world.
 I've ingested things that I thought would make me sick.
 I've suffered through food so spicy that I could barely stand it.
 But I've also been lucky enough to enjoy some truly incredible food around the world.
-In no particular order (except for my number 1 pick) I present my favorite foods from my travels abroad.
+In no particular order (except for my number 1 pick) I present my favorite international foods from my travels abroad.

 Traditional Noodle Dish – Hong Kong